Maxine from our Marketing Department shares her memories of a wonderful trip to Sardinia, including the Maddalena Islands.

 By now the sun was shining brightly, showing the islands in all their glory.
 As we made our way back, I dearly wished we had time to get off the boat and sunbathe on the glorious soft white sand.

 After sunning ourselves and a quick dip in the crystal clear water, we dragged ourselves away, back to the hotel to prepare for another huge but fantastic meal.
-Boy do they know how to feed you at this place!
 Then back to our room, for one more comfortable and peaceful night's sleep, before returning to my chaotic home.
 When can I go back?

 The unspoilt beauty of southern Sardinia Read more